Tetracube-Lab-Red/iot-sense/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

 1. Kafka Integration: This application subscribes to Kafka topics and consumes messages containing IoT data from various sources (sensors, devices, etc.).
-2. MongoDB Storage: Collected data is structured and stored in MongoDB, providing both scalability and flexibility in data storage.
+2. PostgreSQL database.
-3. Mobile Application Streaming: Using WebSockets or other real-time protocols, the application delivers updates and notifications directly to connected mobile clients.
+3. Mobile Application Streaming: Using WebSockets and Redis for decouple data ingestion and WebSocket updates.

 ## Getting Started